xkdcc/kickcmd/README.rst

 kickcmd
 =======

-An elegant wrapper for calling external cmd/scripts
+A wrapper for calling external cmd/scripts

 Introduction
 ------------